Imagine Math Day

 (Claremont Graduate University and Keck Graduate Institute), forming an

-The Department of Mathematics at Harvey Mudd College recently received the 2006 Award for an Exemplary Program or Achievement in a Mathematics Department from the American Mathematical Society.
-Each year, the math department graduates roughly 45 students who do amazing things.
-More than half of HMC math graduates go on to graduate school.
+The Department of Mathematics at Harvey Mudd College received the first-ever Award for an Exemplary Program or Achievement in a Mathematics Department from the American Mathematical Society in 2006.